Cortrah/Discourse-Notes/running_locally.md

 now the app should be up at http://localhost:4000

+in theory, you should be able to run the tests at http://localhost:3000, but that doesn't work for me yet.

 when developing if your plugin changes don't get noticed you may need to delete the tmp directory

     rm -rf /tmp